maxio-com/stoplight-platform-developer-docs/docs/chargify.js/Overview.md

 <script src="https://js.chargify.com/latest/chargify.js"></script>
 ```

-We recommend using the latest Chargify-hosted version of Chargify.js.
+We recommend using the latest Advanced Billing-hosted version of Chargify.js.
 This version is regularly updated to be compatible with the rest of the system.

-2) Instantiate the Chargify variable on the page, or include it in a separate file attached to your frontend form:
+2) Instantiate the Advanced Billing variable on the page, or include it in a separate file attached to your frontend form:

 ```javascript
 var chargify = new Chargify();